skits4107/word_chain_solver/README.md

  for this project I used SCOWL dict12 (the 3ofgame.txt file) for the dictionary/word list. the reason being other dictionaries like scrabble has too many arcaic and obscure words and i didnt want to include them.

+ some chains that are fun to look at are 'petals' to 'cloudy' and 'exuding' to 'gussied'